isaqueDaSilva/isaqueDaSilva/README.md

 [![Linkedin](https://skillicons.dev/icons?i=linkedin)](https://www.linkedin.com/in/isaquedasilva)
 [![Email](https://skillicons.dev/icons?i=gmail)](mailto:isaqued@icloud.com)

+*Feels free to contact me if you are interested in getting my services or just to talk about tech!*

+---

 > Being the richest man in the cemetery doesn't matter to me.
 Going to bed at night saying we've done something wonderful, that's what matters to me. - Steve Jobs
 >
 **Thank you for stopping by!**